Kim Graham

 Kimberly Elaine "Kim" Graham-Miller (born March 26, 1971, in Durham, North Carolina) is an American former sprinter who specialised in the 400 metres event.
-She represented the United States at the 1996 Summer Olympics in Atlanta, where she received a gold medal in women's 4x400 metres relay with Rochelle Stevens, Maicel Malone, and Jearl Miles, having run a very fast leg and passing a Nigerian team leading by several meters.
+She represented the United States at the 1996 Summer Olympics in Atlanta, where she received a gold medal in women's 4 × 400 metres relay with Rochelle Stevens, Maicel Malone, and Jearl Miles, having run a very fast leg and passing a Nigerian team leading by several meters.
 She also competed in the women's 400 metres but did not advance past the semifinals.
 At the 1995 IAAF World Indoor Championships, she won third place in the 4 × 400 m relay, along with her teammates Nelrae Pasha, Tanya Dooley, and Flirtisha Harris.

+In 2024, Graham was inducted into the Clemson Ring of Honor for her contributions to the Clemson Tigers track and field program as an athlete.

 Coaching

 Kim coached relays, sprints at UC Davis from 2010 to 2013.

 Kim coached relays, springs at University of Illinois in 2013.